GirishMuley/inotebook/README.md

 # Inotebook

 ### Objective
-this is note taking app develop in MERN Stack
+this is note taking app, we can use on any device.

+### Tech stack
+MERN stack

+### Technical features
+1. Redux
+2. bcryptjs
+3. REST API Auth via Passport JWT

 ### Video